 PrEP stands for Pre-Exposure Prophylaxis.
 It involves a person who doesn’t have HIV taking pills regularly to reduce their risk of HIV infection.
 Several studies show that PrEP works.

 PrEP is currently only available in the UK to people enrolled in the PROUD study4, but has been available in the US since 2012.

 Why do we need PrEP?

-Tens of thousands of HIV transmissions have been prevented by condom use.3 However, for a wide variety of reasons, many gay men do not use condoms all of the time and each year there are thousands of new infections.
-PrEP has the potential to prevent new infections among some of the men who are most at risk of acquiring HIV.
+Tens of thousands of HIV transmissions have been prevented by condom use.6 However many people do not use condoms all of the time and each year there are thousands of new infections.
+PrEP has the potential to prevent new infections among some of those at greatest risk of acquiring HIV.

 How effective is PrEP?

 Research suggests that PrEP is as effective as condoms in preventing HIV transmission, as long as the pills are taken regularly, as directed.
 Evidence from a large international study suggests that gay men who maintained at least four doses a week had 96% fewer infections.7 8 Preliminary results from separate studies of PrEP in the UK9 and France10 both show that PrEP substantially reduces infections among gay men.
 Full results are expected early in 2015.
 PrEP has also proven effective for heterosexual couples in which one partner is HIV positive and not on HIV treatment.11

 PrEP does not prevent other sexually transmitted infections or pregnancy.
 It allows someone to protect their own health, irrespective of whether their partner uses a condom.
 Because it is taken several hours before sex, it does not rely on decision-making at the time of sex.

 Why take HIV treatment to avoid taking HIV treatment?